- Accreditation Newsletters

 A full list of programs eligible for the Established Level Accreditation program will be maintained and regularly updated on the ARMS website.
 The programs below are examples of eligible programs.

 COMPULSORY ELEMENTS OF THE ELAP

-- Leadership, Management and Strategic Thinking - A comprehensive Group Learning (equivalent to eight (8) 2-hr sessions) workshop which focuses on leadership, management, and strategic thinking skills.
+- Leadership, Management and Strategic Thinking - A comprehensive Group Learning workshop which focuses on leadership, management, and strategic thinking skills.
+Currently, this element is delivered via multiple short, online virtual meetings.
 This program is assessed and has a value of thirty (30) assessed points.

 - Three (3) electives - (equivalent to one day contact) from a selection of specialist areas providing deeper knowledge of the topic chosen, and implementation of a research management setting.
 Each elective is assessed by an authorized Service Provider and has a value of ten (10) assessed points.
 A list of electives is available on the ARMS website.

 - Attendance and participation in a minimum of nine (9) 1-hour, regularly scheduled, group learning discussions.
 This element of the program is non-assessed and will accrue nine (9) non-assessed points.